Updated on May 12, 2025

 • Cavity under the sealants

-Sealants are separated into two categories, including glass ionomers and composite resins, based on the reaction that occurs when they are applied to teeth:
+Sealants are separated into two categories, including glass ionomers and composite resins, based on their material composition and setting reactions:

 Glass Ionomer

-Eventually, the fluoride runs out, but the enamel’s health and strength increase.
+Eventually, fluoride release diminishes, but the initial exposure will have contributed to the enamel's health and strength.
 Glass ionomer materials also blend in with the color of natural teeth.

-The main disadvantage of glass ionomer sealants is that they have a lower retention rate than composite resin, which means they require more upkeep.
-However, glass ionomer sealants provide better protection against cavities than composite resin sealants.
+The main disadvantage of glass ionomer sealants is their lower retention rate than composite resin.
+This means they require more upkeep.

 Composite Resin